niuers/Distributed-System-Design-Review/Scalability.md

 2. Constrained by real-world limits, diminishing returns, limits to scalibility
 3. Single point of failure
 4. Latency issue for users far away from server
+5. A major downside of vertical scaling is availability risk.

 ### Horizontal Scaling
 1. Increase the number of servers, each may still has a unique IP address